kura-labs-org/DEPLOY03_TEST/README.md

 ```

 4. Create a new multi-branch pipeline in Jenkins hooked to the Github repo with your credentials.
-5. Make a Github webhook that will notify Jenkins of a new push to the Repository.
+5. Make a Github webhook that will notify Jenkins of a new push to the repository.
 6. Click build now on your Jenkins dashboard to see your first successful build.
    ![First Test Build](first_success.png)

-7. Now to follow the spirit of Test Driven Development we are going to write the test cases for our new feature of multiplying by 2.
+7. Now to follow the spirit of test driven development we are going to write the test cases for our new feature of multiplying by 2.

 ### Multiplying By 2 Feature
 8. Create a new python file titled test_multiply2vals.py and enter the following lines